 Success for Underrepresented Faculty (SURF) Program

 In 2021, we launched the SURF program.
 This is a small-group 12-month program focused on career development, coaching, and peer co-learning and the first pilot cohort began in September 2021.
-It is now in its second year.
+It is now in its third year.

 Over the year-long program, we cover topics important to career navigation, productivity, mentor and leader relationships, and future planning.
 Participants commit to attend monthly group trainings and monthly 1:1 coaching support in the critical early phases of career development.
 We currently accept up to 15 faculty per cycle.